MTPConnect is guided by an experienced Board of Directors and supported by a talented executive team.

 Sue MacLeman – Chair

-Sue MacLeman has more than 30 years’ experience as a pharmaceutical, biotechnology and medical technology executive with senior roles in corporate, medical, commercial and business development.
-Ms MacLeman has also served as CEO and Board member of several ASX and NASDAQ listed companies in the sector.
-She has previously served as CEO and Managing Director and Non-Executive Director of MTPConnect (MTPII-GC Ltd).
-Ms MacLeman is currently Chair of Anatara Lifesciences Ltd, Chair of Novita Healthcare Ltd, Non-Executive Director of Oventus Medical Ltd, Imunexus and veski.
-She is also appointed to a number of academic and government advisory committees.
-Her broad commercial experience is underpinned by graduate qualifications in pharmacy and post graduate qualifications in commercial law, corporate governance, business administration and marketing.
+Sue MacLeman has more than 30 years’ experience as a pharmaceutical, biotechnology and medical technology executive having held senior roles in corporate, medical, commercial and business development.
+Sue has also served as CEO and Board member of several ASX and NASDAQ listed companies in the pharmaceutical sector and is currently Chair of MTPConnect (MTPII-GC Ltd), Chair of Anatara Lifesciences Ltd (ASX:ANR), Chair of Novita Healthcare Ltd (ASX:NHL), Non-Executive Director of TPI Enterprises Ltd (ASX:TPE), Non-Executive Director of Oventus Medical Ltd (ASX:OVN) and Non-Executive Director of veski.
+Sue is also appointed to several academic and government advisory committees.

 Dr Nicholas Cerneaz – Director